The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Applications

 \section{Applications}

-In this section we introduce two applications of interest, for which we will test our SSD on in Section \ref{sec:num}.
-These will compromise of a elliptic partial differential equation (PDE) control problem, as well as a $p$-Laplacian (PDE).
-We will state each of these applications, verify the necessary assumptions, and describe formally how to obtain the direction of steepest descent.
+In this section we introduce some applications of interest, for which we will numerically test our SSD on in Section \ref{sec:num}.
+These will comprise of a elliptic partial differential equation (PDE) control problem, as well as the $p$-Laplacian (PDE).
+For each of these applications, we will verify the necessary assumptions related to the SSD, and describe formally how to obtain the direction of steepest descent.

+For our applications, we will consider function spaces on an open and bounded domain $D$, which should be sufficiently that we may define Sobolev spaces.
+To avoid technical details, we assume it is piecewise $C^1$.